cogini/mix_systemd/README.md

 depreciated in favor of [TOML](https://github.com/bitwalker/toml-elixir), so you should use that instead.

-This library suports three ways to get runtime config:
+This library supports three ways to get runtime config:

 #### `ExecStartPre` scripts